 The Index Checker checks fixed-size data structures, whose size is never changed after creation.
 A fixed-size data structure has no add or remove operation.
-Examples are strings and arrays, and you can add support for other fixed-size data structures (see Section 8.9).
+Examples are strings and arrays, and you can add support for other fixed-size data structures (see Section 12.9).

-To run the Index Checker, run the command
+To run the Index Checker, run either of these commands: